Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Clarify accepted payment methods: Debit Mastercard, Visa Debit, credit cards, TWINT, and mobile wallets (Apple Pay, Google Pay).

-Calculate transaction fees with your average daily turnover – compare at least three providers.
+Calculate transaction fees against your average daily turnover – compare at least three providers.

-Weigh purchase vs. rental model: seasonal business → rental; year-round business → purchase can be worthwhile.
+Weigh up purchase vs. rental model: seasonal business → rental; year-round business → purchase can be worthwhile.

-Clarify receipt printing: Do you need printed receipts?
-If no, a smaller device without printer is sufficient.
+Determine receipt printing: do you need printed receipts?
+If no, a smaller device without a printer is sufficient.

-Test online Dashboard and daily closure: check export options for bookkeeping (CSV, PDF).
+Test the online Dashboard and daily closing: check the export options for accounting (CSV, PDF).

 Plan a power bank or spare charger for multi-day events.

-Protective measures: plan a safety lanyard, protective case, daily cleaning of the terminal.
+Protective measures: plan a safety tether, protective cover, and daily cleaning of the terminal.

-Test run before first use: completely play through connection, payment, receipt delivery, and daily closure once.
+Test run before first use: play through connection, payment, receipt dispatch, and daily closing once completely.

-If you are looking for a Swiss solution that bundles the terminal, payment processing, and TWINT under one contract, Payrexx is an option that is tailored specifically for SMEs and mobile providers.
+If you are looking for a Swiss solution that bundles the terminal, payment processing, and TWINT under one contract, Payrexx is an option tailored specifically to SMEs and mobile providers.
 The terminals (Nexgo N5, N6, N86) are delivered ready for operation with a pre-installed SIM, and the first-level support comes from Switzerland.

-Additionally, Payrexx offers Tap to Pay, a SoftPOS solution where an Android smartphone becomes a Lector de tarjetas – without additional hardware.
-This can be useful as a supplement or as an entry solution for very small businesses.
+Additionally, with Tap to Pay, Payrexx offers a SoftPOS solution where an Android smartphone becomes a Lector de tarjetas – without any additional hardware.
+This can make sense as a supplement or as an entry-level solution for very small businesses.

 Frequently asked questions about the mobile card terminal for food trucks and market stalls